 350 Salem OR is a chapter of international climate justice movement 350.org.
 The mission of 350 Salem OR is to build an inclusive grassroots movement that targets keeping fossil fuels in the ground, advocates for a just transition to a renewable energy economy, and supports community-based resilience in response to the climate crisis.
-We subscribe to the 350.org Manifesto.
+We subscribe to the 350.org Organizing Principles.

 We are organized into a Hub that conducts our chapter business, makes decisions about what activities 350 Salem OR will endorse, forms or dissolves Action Groups, and approves spending.
 Action Groups initiate and carry out projects, programs and campaigns.
 Each Action Group has a Facilitator who coordinates Group Activities and Reports to the Hub.
 The Coordinators set Hub meeting agendas and can make decisions on issues that come up between meetings.